leavebehindcoin/whitepaper/README.md

 The date, time, and events described in this document are part of the fictional narrative surrounding the meme coin and do not reflect any real-world occurrences..

+## Utilites
+### Ascent Velocity and Comfort

+The key utility of LBC tokens lies in their ability to determine the holder’s experience during the transition to Universe 2.0.
+As the Universe simulation reaches its end on Tuesday, July 25, 2045, at 8:13:53 PM, holders of LBC tokens will be selected to ascend to safety aboard the rescue spaceships.

+Ascension Speed: The more LBC tokens a holder owns, the faster they will be transported to the waiting rescue ships.
+This concept reflects the idea that those who have invested more in the token will be given priority during the ascent, ensuring a swift escape from the Universe’s destruction.

+Comfort and Privilege: The amount of LBC tokens owned also determines the level of comfort and privilege during the journey to Universe 2.0.
+Holders with a larger number of tokens will enjoy more luxurious conditions, such as larger accommodations and better amenities aboard the rescue ships, as well as a more secure transition to Universe 2.0.

+### Games, Metaverse, merchandise

+As part of the LBC ecosystem, a series of games and metaverse worlds will be developed to showcase the vision of Universe 2.0.
+These immersive environments will allow LBC holders to explore, interact, and participate in the virtual representation of what Universe 2.0 could be.
+Players will have the opportunity to engage in unique in-game experiences, unlock special assets, and shape their virtual presence within this evolving world.
+The metaverse and gaming elements will provide a tangible way to experience the future of the LBC ecosystem, blending entertainment with the concept of a new digital reality.
+Additionally, exclusive merchandise will be available, offering physical items that tie into the digital world, further enhancing the connection between the two realms.

 <footer>

 <!--